 “Take your fingers off it, and don't you dare touch it.
 You know it don't belong to you.”

-I first learned about Dorothy through her interview with Andrew Harvey.
+I first learned about Dorothy Walters through her interview with Andrew Harvey.
 Immediately, I began to read her books and then was honored to begin developing a personal friendship with her.
 She is indeed one of the most inspiring people I have ever met.
 Dorothy is blessed with the gift of vision into the unseen realms through a profound kundalini awakening.
-She shares the beauty of her experiences through her writing, poems and book readings.
+She shares the beauty of her experiences through her writing and poems.

 I came down

 buried in earth.

 of some larger self,